 Weather permitting, students normally spend at least part of each day doing fieldwork, either as part of their class work or for individual or group projects.

 Research projects by undergraduates, graduate students, and faculty members can be completed either on the Iowa Lakeside Laboratory campus or at many nearby natural areas.
-Undergraduate and graduate students are strongly encouraged to do independent projects at the laboratory, and graduate students are welcome to use Lakeside as a base for their thesis and dissertation research.
+Undergraduate and graduate students are strongly encouraged to work on independent projects at the laboratory, and graduate students are welcome to use Lakeside as a base for their thesis and dissertation research.
 Laboratory space and other facilities are available for long-term or short-term research projects.

 Teaching and research facilities include eight laboratory buildings, a library, and a lecture hall.
 Living accommodations include cottages, motel-style units, and a large mess hall.
 All students are encouraged to stay at Lakeside while they are taking courses to derive full advantage of its educational, professional, and social life.